babarrett/mitosis-docs/mitosis-testing.md

     * Blink on wireless send
     * Blink on int
     * LED ON when awake, off when in deep sleep
-    * LED lights for 0.25 sec when map pf pressed keys changes
+    * LED lights for 0.25 sec when map of pressed keys changes
 3. Allow interrupts only on three keys: 1,6,11.
 The rest of the software is normal so pressing any of these gets through.
 These are all "normal" displayable keys.
 (A-Z).